wpmetabox/mb-custom-post-type/readme.txt

 1. Edit custom post type - Taxonomies tab

 == Changelog ==

+= 2.7.8 - 2024-11-01 =
+- Fix warning when a post type has no labels
+- Fix export json warning

 = 2.7.7 - 2024-10-19 =
 - Sanitize labels in JS and PHP